North Hollywood Private School Staff Receive First Dose Of COVID-19 Vaccine, Prompting Questions

 “We firmly believe that vaccinating educators is critical to returning students to in-person learning.
 We were therefore grateful to be contacted by a local hospital in January indicating that it was creating a list of teachers and other essential workers who wished to be vaccinated when the vaccine became available.
 When the hospital notified us that vaccine was available, some of our teachers scheduled appointments and received the first dose of the vaccine.
 We strongly urge public health officials to prioritize vaccination for all educators.”

-As for LAUSD, the district said in a statement that it sought clarification from Public Health before deciding to decline the offer.MORE: USC, Caltech, UCLA And Other Universities To Bring New Inventions To Market
+As for LAUSD, the district said in a statement that it sought clarification from Public Health before deciding to decline the offer.MORE: Vaccination Sites Run Out Of Doses Ahead Of Temporary Weekend Closures

 “We sought clarification from the Los Angeles County Health Department as to whether vaccine doses are only available to teachers over the age of 65, consistent with current guidelines, or if Northridge Hospital was operating under a different set of rules that would allow any teacher to be vaccinated regardless of age.
 The County confirmed that currently vaccines are only available for healthcare workers and those over 65 and thanked us for following proper procedures.
 The County is looking into this issue.”